StoyanTerziev/Qlik-Algorithms/README.md

 Different stand-alone algorithms grouped in libraries

-#Clustering animation chart in QlikView
+# Clustering animation chart in QlikView

-Sub KMeansCluster_RandomizedElements(Elements, xAxisLen, yAxisLen, Clusters, EnableLog, StoragePath) /*Arguments Explained:
+Sub KMeansCluster_RandomizedElements(Elements, xAxisLen, yAxisLen, Clusters, EnableLog, StoragePath)

+Arguments Explained:

 Elements = That's the number of random elements that we will plot on the scatterPlot xAxisLen = Maximum random value on the x axis yAxisLen = Maximum random value on the y axis
-Clusters = That's the K - number of cluster groups where the elements will be assigned EnableLog = 1 to enable Log; 0 to disable log StoragePath = dedicated folder to store all the temp files to avoid bandwidth issues with the RAM during exectuion */
+Clusters = That's the K - number of cluster groups where the elements will be assigned EnableLog = 1 to enable Log; 0 to disable log StoragePath = dedicated folder to store all the temp files to avoid bandwidth issues with the RAM during exectuion

 1. Put the code below in your QlikView app and hit Reload.